Ginotuch/MinecraftLogParser/README.md

 parse them to find all messages, user logins, uuids, etc. Extracted data is then put into an SQLite database.

 ## Notes
+* Currently ony supports chat formats of: `[group] username: message text`.
+Which is set in the Essentials config.yml as `format: '{DISPLAYNAME}: {MESSAGE}'`
 * This can be run multiple times on the same dataset and will avoid data deduplication.
-* The file `latest.log` present in most logs folders will be assumed made on today's date, otherwise rename it following ISO8601 format: `YYYY-MM-DD.log`
+* The file `latest.log` present in most logs folders will be assumed made on the most recent modify date of the file, otherwise rename it following ISO8601 format: `YYYY-MM-DD.log` (you can add digits at the end if there are multiple on the same day, eg adding "-4": `2020-01-01-4.log`)
+* Undefined behavior is caused when custom `/nick` names are applied to players in-game (no way to tell since nicknames and real usernames are logged exactly the same).

 ### commands.sql
 Sample commands for extracting and searching through data from the SQLite database.